Lab Personnel

 Wilson Johnson

 • Wil graduated with a M.S. in 2016.
-Will's thesis involved understanding the effects of "fracking" on microbial biofilm communities in Ozark streams.
+Will was a joint member of the Douglas labs, and his thesis involved understanding the effects of "fracking" on microbial biofilm communities in Ozark streams.

 x